Faculty Time Release Funds

 Time Release Funds are aimed at recognizing the quality research that is being done at UMM and to provide support for tenure-line faculty to dedicate more time to research.
 Five awards will be made available to faculty through a competitive proposal process that will be overseen by the Faculty Development Committee.
 Each applicant may apply for an award providing a four-credit course release during the academic year.

 Funds for successful course release requests may be provided to the appropriate hiring unit to hire temporary staff to teach one four-credit course, labs, etc. Proposals require the applicant to work with their discipline colleagues and division chairs to devise and commit to a plan for accommodating the course release without significantly impacting course availability or colleagues’ workloads.
 Overload payments to existing full-time faculty members to cover courses are not allowed.
 Applications require the signature of the appropriate division chair.

 Please complete the application form and submit the following information:

-- Description of the research or creative project that will be undertaken (1,500 words or less)
+- Description of the research or creative project that will be undertaken (1,500 words or fewer)

 - Description of how you will use this release to advance your research or creative project (workplan).
-(1,500 words or less)
+(1,500 words or fewer)

 - If applying for a course release, discuss how your discipline/division plans to cover the release without significantly impacting course availability or colleagues’ workloads.

 - Specific plan for publication or other product of the project